What is Elder Law and How Can a NYC Elder Law Attorney Help?

 For Medicaid coverage of institutional, or Nursing Home care, assets transferred (or gifted) by the applicant within 60 months of filing a Medicaid application (the “look-back period”) may cause the Medicaid applicant to be ineligible for Medicaid for some time.
 This period of ineligibility (known as the “penalty period”) begins when (1) the applicant enters a nursing home, (2) makes an application for Medicaid and (3) and would be otherwise eligible (meaning would be eligible but for the transfers that were made during the 60 month look-back period).

-Click Here for the full list of rates for 2022.
+The full list of rates for 2023 is available.
 An elder law attorney can help you calculate the penalty period and identify ways to mitigate/avoid it.

 Transfers of assets by the spouse of a Medicaid applicant made within 60 months of the Medicaid application will also disqualify the applicant spouse for the appropriate penalty period.
 Further, the spouse of a Medicaid applicant who sets up a trust of his or her assets within 60 months of the Medicaid application may well be making a transfer that could result in a period of ineligibility for the applicant.